-Rebecca Hauser was 22 years old when the Nazis deported her and her family from her home in Ioannina, in northern Greece.
-They were rounded up on March 25, 1944 and taken to Auschwitz-Birkenau.
+Rebecca Hauser was 22 years old when the Nazis deported her and her family from their home in Ioannina, in northern Greece.
+They were rounded up on March 25, 1944, and taken to Auschwitz-Birkenau in Poland.

-Her parents perished there, and after a year of hard labor there, she was taken to Bergen-Belsen where she was eventually liberated in 1945.
+Hauser’s parents perished there and after a year of hard labor she was taken to Bergen-Belsen in Germany where she was eventually liberated in 1945.

-Her three brothers never returned, and their fate is unknown.
+But her three brothers never returned and their fate is unknown.

-Her uncles brought her to the the U.S. in 1947.
+Her uncles brought her to the United States in 1947.

 Produced by The Holocaust Speakers Bureau in North Carolina.